 The written national certificate examination is tailored to test the applicant on his or her projected knowledge of tobacco treatment competencies based on experience, education and training.
 The passing score is 70%.

 The NCTTP written examination consists of 125 multiple-choice, objective questions with a total testing time of two hours.

 Any candidate taking the NCTTP examination specifically for a NCTTP national certificate must be approved by NAADAC prior to registering for the test.
 First, a candidate must submit a NCTTP application to prove that he or she meets the eligibility criteria for the national certificate.
 Once approved, NAADAC will send you a code and link to take the NCTTP examination.
 The candidate will be able to choose the date and time of his/her preference.
 The candidate will pay for testing fee at the time of registering for the test.
 Please note that the $150 NCTTP test fee is separate from the $150 NCTTP application fee.
 The $150 NCTTP test fee must be paid directly to the testing company.
 Since it is an online proctoring exam, the candidate must have a microphone and a webcam to be able to communicate with the proctor.

-Once NAADAC has been notified by the testing company of the candidate’s passing score, NAADAC will send the candidate his or her NCTTP certificate.
+Once NAADAC has been notified by the testing company of the candidate’s passing score, NAADAC will send the candidate his or her NCTTP certificate, assuming the 240 practice hours requirement has been met (otherwise NAADAC will delay issuing certificate until documentation has been submitted showing this requirement has been met.)
 If a candidate does not pass the examination, NAADAC will keep his or her application open for a period of one year from the date of approval.
-Candidates may take the examination up to three times in a year, with a minimum of one month between examination dates.
+Candidates may take the examination up to three times in a year, with a minimum of one month between examination dates at a cost of $150 per testing event.
 If a passing test score is not achieved within one year from the application approval date, the candidate will need to submit a new application for approval and pay a new $150 application fee.